-The Centre provides the facilities and resources for research into the life and writings of Ellen G. White and the history of the Seventh-day Adventist Church.
+Opened in 1974, the Ellen G White Research Centre is the first of its kind outside of the United States and is designed to equip you with the facilities and resources for research into the life and writings of Ellen G White and the overall history of the Seventh-day Adventist Church.

 Digital Resource Library

-The DRC also includes answers to thousands of questions addressed to the White Estate from the 1930s to the present and is available online.
+The DRC also includes answers to thousands of questions submitted to the White Estate dating from the 1930s to the present day.